Synthasmagoria/LDtk-GMS/docs/## - limitations/limitations.md

 end
 ```

 For these reasons I suggest you only write Lua code in creation_code fields that also works in GML.
+Or feel free to customize ldtk_generate_rooms so that it converts basic Lua syntax to valid GML - such as replacing "then" with "{" and "end" with "}".